 \section{Abstract}

 Quantum memory is the core device for the construction of large-scale quantum networks.
-For the scalable and convenient practical applications, the integrated optical memories, especially the on-chip optical memories, are crucial requirements because they can be easily integrated with other on-chip devices.
-Here, we report the coherent optical memory based on a type IV waveguide fabricated on the surface of a rare-earth-ion doped crystal (i.e. $\mathrm{Eu^{3+}}$:$\mathrm{Y_2SiO_5}$).
-The properties of the optical transition ($\mathrm{{^7}F{_0}\rightarrow{^5}D{_0}}$) of the $\mathrm{Eu^{3+}}$ ions inside the surface waveguide are well preserved as compared to that of the bulk crystal.
-Spin-wave atomic frequency comb storage is demonstrated inside the type IV waveguide.
-The reliability of this device is confirmed by the high interference visibility of ${95\pm 1\%}$ between the retrieval pulse and the reference pulse.
+For scalable and convenient practical applications, integrated optical memories, especially on-chip optical memories, are crucial requirements because they can be easily integrated with other on-chip devices.
+Here, we report the coherent optical memory based on a type-IV waveguide fabricated on the surface of a rare-earth ion-doped crystal (i.e. $\mathrm{Eu^{3+}}$:$\mathrm{Y_2SiO_5}$).
+The properties of the optical transition ($\mathrm{{^7}F{_0}\rightarrow{^5}D{_0}}$) of the $\mathrm{Eu^{3+}}$ ions inside the surface waveguide are well preserved compared to those of the bulk crystal.
+Spin-wave atomic frequency comb storage is demonstrated inside the type-IV waveguide.
+The reliability of this device is confirmed by the high interference visibility of ${97\pm 1\%}$ between the retrieval pulse and the reference pulse.
 The developed on-chip optical memory paves the way towards integrated quantum nodes.

-\section{Introduction}
+\section{INTRODUCTION}